Grauenwolf/CleanArchitecture/README.md

 Generally speaking, only read methods should allow cancellation.
 Write operations can run into some difficult timing issues if canceled, and should be fast enough that cancellation is never necessary.
 So for the write method, the cancellation token will be removed from the service class.

+Round 12 - Remove the Unnecessary Event Handlers

+The TodoItemCompletedEventHandler and TodoItemCreatedEventHandler classes don’t actually do anything.
+The log message they create serves no purpose, and if it was useful, it could have been handled by the service class.

+While it is possible that an internal service bus is needed for a project, in this case it is not.
+And even if a need arises in the future, the information needed in the events may be very different than what’s available today.
+Which means the current messages will have to be rewritten anyways or the new feature that needs them will have to accept a compromise.
+This is a risk of trying to predict future needs without a clear roadmap.

  <img align="left" width="116" height="116" src="https://raw.githubusercontent.com/jasontaylordev/CleanArchitecture/main/.github/icon.png" />